14 September 2022

 23 May 2022

-Anne Conolly, Research Director, will present her work on The National Survey on Sexual Attitudes and Lifestyles at the Royal Statistical Society.
+Anne Conolly, Research Director, presented her work on the National Survey on Sexual Attitudes and Lifestyles (Natsal) at the Royal Statistical Society.
 The presentation is titled “Participant-collected biological samples in social surveys: the feasibility of vaginal swab collection”.
-To find more information about this event please refer to the RSS website.

 10 May 2022